mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 ~~~

 - Export existing Machineset manifest and patch to the new location:

+> TODO create yq patch to a better visualization of what need to be changed

+> OLD:

 ~~~bash
 # Discover and copy the nyc-1 machineset manifest